I Love a Narcissist. Now What?

 Finally, everyone in a relationship should understand that they always have the opportunity to leave a relationship emotionally before they leave the relationship physically.
 In this case, there’s no more sex or television-watching together and no more dinners out or asking for help (even when you need something).
 If you leave the relationship emotionally, it means that you still appear as a couple on paper but are no longer emotionally connected behind closed doors.
 If this feels like your only option, it’s still a better option than trying to change a narcissist.

 Bottom line: Unless your partner has the openness, time, and money to go to psychotherapy two or three times per week for several years, the narcissistic personality of your partner simply isn’t going to change.
 And perhaps the bigger question is, would it be totally wrong to suggest that a person's personality is so deeply entrenched and all-encompassing, so intrinsic and fundamental to who that person is, that changing his personality architecture is actually impossible?

-Feel free to check out my book on dysfunctional relationships, Overcome Relationship Repitition Syndrome and Find the Love You Deserve, or follow me on Twitter for regular mental health updates.
+Feel free to check out my book on dysfunctional relationships, Overcome Relationship Repetition Syndrome and Find the Love You Deserve or follow me on Twitter.